ClearHeadedT/boot-dev-log/learn-functional-programming/NOTES.md

 - Learned closures, functions that capture variables from their enclosing scope.
 - Learned reviewing closure behavior with a few examples.
 - Learned general closures practice.
+- Learned currying, breaking a multi-arg function into single-arg steps.